Executor inputs and outputs

 qiskit.circuit.QuantumCircuitwith an array of parameter values - A parametrized

-qiskit.circuit.QuantumCircuitwith asamplomatic.samplex.Samplexto generate randomize arrays of parameter values
+qiskit.circuit.QuantumCircuitwith asamplomatic.samplex.Samplexto generate randomized arrays of parameter values

-The following cell initializes a QuantumProgram and specifies to perform 1024 shots for every configuration of each item in the program.
-Then a version of the target circuit with set parameters, transpiled according to the backend's ISA, is appended.
+The following cell initializes a QuantumProgram and specifies that it should run 1024 shots for every configuration of each item in the program.
+Then it appends a version of the target circuit with set parameters, transpiled according to the backend's ISA.

 from qiskit.transpiler import generate_preset_pass_manager